 Rebecca's research focusses on developing mathematical models to estimate the epidemiological impact of promising new TB vaccines in high burden settings, with the goal of informing development of candidates with the greatest potential public health impact.
 Current work includes estimating future epidemiological changes in a range of TB epidemics (e.g. China, India, South Africa) and the potential impact of vaccines targetted to older adults or the elderly in this setting.
 Future work will include modelling vaccine impact in settings with high HIV-TB co-infection.

 To further support epidemiological needs in TB vaccine research, she has developed a spatial mapping app that can be used in clinical trial design and as part of public health programmes: TB ePAL (electronic PArticipant Locator).
 TB ePAL is a clinic-based tool to collect the location of a patient's place of residence in highly populous settings without addresses.
 The app is designed to be an easy to implement, low cost, and low resource alternative to GPS collection at the patient's home.
 The app has been designed and implemented through the MLW research centre in Blantyre, Malawi as part of the Hit TB Hard programme.

-Rebecca is part of the TB modelling team, the steering committee for the TB Centre, and is involved with the Vaccine Centre and the Centre for the Mathematical Modelling of Infectious Diseases.
+Rebecca is part of the TB modelling team, and is involved with the TB Centre, Vaccine Centre and the Centre for the Mathematical Modelling of Infectious Diseases.